Website Click here

 Jurisdiction: Fort Bend (24%) and Harris (16%)

-District 14 Sarah Eckhardt Incumbent currently running for State Comptroller Attorney, B.F.A. from New York University, LBJ School Master of Public Affairs, going on to receive her J.D. from the University of Texas at Austin.
+District 14 Sarah Eckhardt (IN) Texas Senator running for Comptroller of Public Accounts Currently Texas Senator for District 14.
+Attorney, B.F.A. from New York University, LBJ School Master of Public Affairs, going on to receive her J.D. from the University of Texas at Austin.
 Previously served two terms as Travis County Judge, where she represented 1.3 million county residents.
 Senator Eckhardt worked for eight years as an Assistant Travis County Attorney.
 She also served for eight years as a prosecutor with the Travis County District Attorney's Office.
 Sarah has a long list of pubic service organizations she is serving on.

 Jurisdiction: Travis (74%)